Relocation with your minor child from South Africa – What are my rights?

-In today’s modern times, many people decide to leave South Africa and seek employment overseas.
+In today’s modern times, many people decide to leave South Africa and seek employment overseas or in a nearby country.
 The reason for that could be many.
-But usually, it’s because they feel they can earn much more in a different country.
+But usually, it’s because they feel they can earn much more in a different country or live a better life.
 Furthermore, safety and security, and medical benefits are on the list.
 What often happens is one parent wants to relocate, with a child, however, the other parent has an issue with it.
 As you will see later, the consent of both guardians is required for a minor child to leave the Republic of South Africa.

 We are often approached by the parent wishing to relocate with the minor child for legal advice.
 It is often the mother.
 She wants to know what her rights are regarding the child relocating with her.
 Now the ideal situation would be for both parents to sit down and discuss the issue.
 It would obviously have a big impact on their lives should relocation with the child take place.
 They should discuss aspects regarding contact and maintenance should relocation be a viable option.
 However, meeting eye to eye and having a sensible discussion on the issue is not always the case.